As more states vote on recreational cannabis laws in the 2020 election, Colorado's cannabis industry is still trying to measure th...READ MORE

 Russia – In January 2017, the U.S. intelligence community confirmed the Russian government took steps to influence the 2016 U.S. presidential election.
 This action by a foreign nation is unprecedented and attempts to undermine the founding pillars of American democracy.
 Ed supports former FBI Director Robert Mueller's appointment as special counsel to investigate the full impact of Russia's influence in our election.
 Ed believes Americans deserve nothing less than an independent and thorough investigation.

 ISIS - ISIS is a serious threat.
 The United States continues to take the fight to ISIS by destroying their capabilities and combating extremism abroad.
 We have the most robust and capable counterterrorism capabilities in the world and are working with our international allies to disrupt terrorist cells abroad and at home.
 Whether it is screening refugees, sustaining airstrikes in Iraq and Syria, utilizing U.S. Special Forces or cutting off revenue streams, the U.S. is working hard to degrade and destroy ISIS capabilities.

 Cuba Relations – Ed joined President Obama on his historic trip to Cuba in March of 2016 – the first visit by a sitting President in 88 years.
-Ed saw firsthand how Cuban citizens want to normalize relations with the U.S. As a relic of the Cold War, Ed supports lifting the trade embargo to begin the process of building trust and openness among our two countries because the current policy is outdated and is not working.
+Ed saw firsthand how Cuban citizens want to normalize relations with the U.S. As a relic of the Cold War, Ed continues to support lifting the trade embargo to begin the process of building trust and openness among our two countries because the current policy is outdated.